Ara Maris: how one hotel rewrote the rules of Sorrento hospitality

 The interior garden is one of the project’s structural elements.
 Almost 2,000 square metres of greenery at the centre of Sorrento, with citrus trees, palms and a large magnolia, chosen together with local nurseries for their organic shapes.
 Information plaques accompany each plant, noting species, origin and other botanical details.
 In a city under constant tourist pressure, this interior space works as a device of subtraction: it pulls the guest away from the flow of Via Correale, builds a temporary silence, offers a different scale from the city outside.

-At the centre of the garden sits the heated outdoor pool, sinuous in shape and over thirty metres long.
+At the centre sits the heated outdoor pool, sinuous in shape and over thirty metres long.
 Gio Ponti once wrote: “I hate rectangular pools.
 Are lakes rectangular?
 Rivers?
 I want pools for nymphs.”
-Ara Maris’s pool seems to answer that provocation directly — its fluid shape brings an organic line into the inner courtyard, building a visual centre that offsets the rational geometry of the façade.
+Ara Maris’s pool answers that provocation directly, its fluid shape bringing an organic line into the inner courtyard, a visual centre that offsets the rational geometry of the façade.
 White-and-blue umbrellas complete the scene with the most recognisable image of la dolce vita on the Coast.

 Rotating art, solar panels and local craftsmen: sustainability as an economy of proximity